 Our Internet address is www.truecar.com.
-Our investor relations website is located at https://ir.truecar.com.
+Our investor relations website is located at ir.truecar.com.
 We make our Securities and Exchange Commission ("SEC") periodic reports (Forms 10-Q and Forms 10-K) and current reports (Forms 8-K), and amendments to these reports, available free of charge through our website as soon as reasonably practicable after they are filed electronically with the SEC.
+The information posted to our website is not incorporated into this Annual Report of Form 10-K.

 We have provided and may continue to provide important disclosures to investors, including material non-public information and other disclosures made for the purposes of complying with Regulation FD, by posting such disclosures in the investor relations section of our website or through LinkedIn, Facebook and X.